vivekFuneesh/simplemedicinedb/README.md

  ]<br>
 }<br>
 <br>
 Above is explanation of all fields....
-To use a sample look at sample_input.txt file.
+To use a sample, look at sample_input.txt file.